 The Company maintains cash balances with various major financial institutions located in the United States.
-Accounts at these institutions are guaranteed by the Federal Deposit Insurance Corporation up to \$250,000.
+Accounts at these institutions are guaranteed by the Federal Deposit Insurance Corporation up to 250,000.
 The Company's management does not believe cash is exposed to significant credit risk.
 The Company periodically evaluates the relative credit standings of the financial institutions with which they do business.

-Cash and cash equivalents are stated at cost, which approximate fair value, based on quoted market prices as of March 31, 2021.
+Cash is stated at cost, which approximates fair value, based on quoted market prices as of March 31, 2022.